 You are sitting at your desk at 2:00 PM.
 Your calendar says "Deep Work," but your brain feels like a browser with 50 tabs open and none of them are loading.
 Most productivity advice tells you to drink more coffee, try a new Pomodoro timer, or "power through."
 But the issue often isn't your discipline; it’s your timing.

 We’ve all felt those days where every email you send gets a "yes" and every meeting feels electric, contrasted by days where the simplest tasks feel like wading through chest-high mud.
 While traditional productivity focuses on how you work, hourly astrology focuses on when you work.
+Hourly astrology is the practice of aligning tasks with planetary timing cycles to reduce resistance and increase outcome efficiency.
 By shifting from a static schedule to one informed by hourly planetary transits, you can stop fighting your energy and start riding the current of the day.

 The Science of Personal Energy Rhythms: Beyond the Daily Horoscope